REQUALIFICATION AND ENLARGEMENT OF PAEDIATRICS AND NEONATOLOGY UNITS

 Our commitment to seeking private and institutional funds is constant and necessary.

-The neonatology of Kalongo Hospital welcomes an average of 8 newborns a day and in 2017 hosted 220 premature babies with their mothers.
+The neonatology of Kalongo Hospital in 2018 hosted 157 premature babies with their mothers.
 The neonatology unit is now part of the hospital maternity ward and is inadequate for both size and condition.
 Thanks to the renewal of the unit, the hospital will adequately host mothers and newborns.
 The rooms dedicated to the admission of premature babies and newborns with serious illnesses will be enlarged and furnished in a more functional way; new sanitary facilities will be arranged, the nursing and visit area, as well as the preparation of food and waiting rooms, will be reorganized, too.

 The paediatric ward has 61 beds distributed in two buildings: a larger block – Children Ward – which accommodates most of the little patients, and a smaller one – Isolation Ward –, where children with infectious diseases that require isolation are housed.
 The renewal project envisages a complete reorganization of the areas in order to make the medical service more efficient and the hospitalization of young patients more comfortable and adequate to their needs, creating a welcoming and child-friendly space.